etiamz/optiscope/README.md

  - **Barriers.** It is now natural to prioritize delimiter compression, so that more delimiters get compressed.
 One way to accomplish this is to "freeze" certain interactions of delimiters with applicators: roughly, instead of repeatedly propagating uncompressed delimiters to the root, we can first compresse as many delimiters as we can, & onely then propagate this single compressed delimiter to the root.
 In order to realize this scheme, we employ so-called downwards-pointing _barriers_, which appear dynamically whenever a delimiter meets an applicator.
 In the graph, this situation is depicted as "🚧 _n_", where _n_ is the number of collected zero-indexed delimiters.
 Initially, _n_ is one, but when the barrier meets another zero-indexed delimiter, _n_ is incremented.
 Contrariwise, when the barrier meets some other node, it is transformed into an upwards-pointing delimiter that commutes with its applicator.
 According to our benchmarks, this kind of prioritization can reduce the total number of graph rewrites by almost a half.
    - Although barriers can be instantiated for other operator types as well, not just applicators, on our examples we found it advantageous to onely consider applicators.

+ - **Delimiter extrusion.** If a delimiter points to the output port of some operator, it appears profitable to _extrude_ it to the operands, causing its residuals to interact with other nodes earlier in the reduction.
+Keeping the delimiter inactive until the operator returns a value results in much lower performance, but the exact reason behind this behaviour is not yet clear to us.

  - **References.** Following HVM's terminology, a _reference_ is a special node that lazily expands to a lambda term, which is then translated to a corresponding net in a single interaction.
 Strictly speaking, references doe not contribute to the expressivenesse of the system, but they tend to be farre more efficient than our (optimal!) fixed-point operator.
 In addition to improved efficiency, references naturally support mutual recursion, because every Optiscope reference corresponds to a C function taking zero parameters & returning a lambda term.
 In the benchmarks, we prefer to implement recursion on the basis of references.